ngmhprogramming/dailyprogrammer/README.md

     Folder: Python

-    Version used: 3.6.0
+    Version Used: 3.6.0

     Language Download: [Python 3.6.0](https://www.python.org/downloads/release/python-360/)

+    Additional Steps:
+    1. [Optional] Configure the Python path variable so programs can be run in cmd from anywhere.

+2. PHP

+    Folder: PHP

+    Version Used:

+    Language Download:

-    Additional Steps: None
+    Additional Steps:
+    1. [Optional] Configure the PHP path variable so programs can be run in cmd from anywhere.

 # Organisation
 Folders are organised by each language by name.

-Each folder will have notes.txt which will state the progress of each language.
+Each folder will have NOTES.txt which will state the progress of each language.